coderedart/egui_overlay/README.md

 The project itself builds upon the `egui_backend` crate while using `egui_window_glfw_passthrough` for windowing functionality.
 For rendering, we use `egui_render_three_d`, as `three-d` will allow you to draw a bunch of things easily.
+But, as apple doesn't support opengl, we use `egui_render_wgpu` on macos.

 For advanced usecases, i recommend directly using `egui_window_glfw_passthrough` from https://github.com/coderedart/etk

-Look at the `hello` example for a rough idea of how to use this crate.
+Look at the `basic` example for a rough idea of how to use this crate for normal usecase.
+Look at the `triangle` example (only for linux/windows users), to see how you can draw custom stuff too, while using this overlay.